The Side Effects of a Brain Injury

 • Seizures: A seizure is caused by a burst of random electrical activity between brain cells, which causes sudden abnormalities in muscles, behaviors, and awareness.
 Some TBI patients only have seizures during their early recovery, but others have seizures for years to follow, which is then referred to as post-traumatic epilepsy.

 • Edema: Swelling, or edema, is your body’s response to injury.
-A brain edema is very dangerous because the skull leaves little room for the brain to expand, which can lead to permanent damage or death.
+Brain edema is very dangerous because the skull leaves little room for the brain to expand, which can lead to permanent damage or death.

 • Hydrocephalus: Hydrocephalus, or fluid buildup in the brain after some TBI, causes swelling in the brain, and the pressure can have permanent, detrimental impacts on the brain.

 • Increased Intracranial Pressure: As with hydrocephalus, a buildup of cerebrospinal fluid (the fluid around your brain and spinal cord) increases pressure in the skull and can lead to spinal cord injuries or brain injury.

 • Meningitis: As with any injury, a head injury can result in infection.
 In the case of TBI, infection can occur in the protective tissues around the brain (meningitis), which can then infect the brain or the nervous system.